We explain what it means to be inclusive and accessible in society, and share seven ways to facilitate this in communities

 What does it mean to be inclusive?

-Being inclusive means embracing all individuals regardless of race, gender, disability, belief and other characteristics.
+Being inclusive means embracing all individuals, regardless of race, gender, disability, beliefs, and other characteristics.
 It’s about giving everybody an equal opportunity to participate in society and thrive by removing barriers.

 "Diversity is being invited to the party: Inclusion is being asked to dance" — Verna Myers